ssyahya1/hospital-management-system/README.md

 * View individual appointments
 * Update appointment date and time
 * Update appointment status
+* Cancel appointments
 * Prevent appointments from being created in the past
 * Prevent appointments from being updated to the past
-* Prevent doctors from having duplicate appointments at the same time
+* Prevent doctors from having duplicate appointments at the same date and time
 * Restrict doctors to their own appointments
 * Prevent patients from viewing other patients' appointments
 * Control appointment updates using role-based authorization

-## 💳 Transaction Management
+### Transaction Management

 * Create patient transactions
-* View all transactions for authorized users
+* View transactions for authorized users
 * Allow patients to view their own transactions
 * View individual transactions
 * Update transaction status
 * Validate transaction information
 * Prevent updates to transactions that are no longer pending

-## 🔐 Security
+* Restrict transaction management to authorized roles

+### Authentication and Security

 * JWT authentication
 * Password hashing with bcrypt